 Cambridge School offers a comprehensive arts program that includes performing arts, visual arts, instrumental music and movement.
 Our arts program maximizes the creative and empathic qualities of the “right-brain” learners who dominate the classrooms at Cambridge.
 Our students have minds for designing, inventing, storytelling, and dramatic flair.

 The program also takes into consideration the latest research on learning through multiple intelligences and brain-based learning.
 Information regarding the activities and programs we use can be found below.

 Winter and Spring Concerts (School-Wide)

 The Spring Concert coincides with the End-of-Year Ceremonies and Graduation.
-Students sing songs together, the handbell, recorder and drum circle classes perform, and the Middle School IV graduates sing a graduation song.
+Students sing songs together and the Middle School IV graduates sing a graduation song.